pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Thinking about young minds again: early exposure to challenges that call for the creation of complex ecosystems doesn’t just train the mind.
 It alters the climate.

 The shift in my friend’s mind didn’t start with homeopathy.
 It began nearby — with osteopathy.
 She came across medical warnings about its risks to babies and children, including reports of harm.
 Like many alternative practices, osteopathy had been folded into a space of nurture — tied to care, softness, and the emotional landscape of motherhood.
-That’s where its shelter lived.
+That’s where it found shelter.
 But the possibility of harm pierced that space.
 It was too stark, too close.
 The emotional canopy that had long insulated those beliefs began to thin.

 With less cover, criticism could finally take hold.
 When she later read that osteopathy is widely regarded as a pseudoscience, the label didn’t bounce off.
 It stuck.
 Scientific species, long kept at a distance, moved into terrain that had once excluded them.
 Coexistence gave way to conflict.
 She read everything — a private, week-long reckoning.
 By the end, homeopathy made no sense.
 It didn’t collapse from argument.
 It lost its shelter.